 According to California Vehicle Code 12500, you can be charged with a criminal offense if you get caught driving without a license in California.
 You might be surprised to learn that this could be charged as a misdemeanor since it is considered a wobbler offense.

-That means in certain circumstances, you may be able to avoid being charged with a misdemeanor and instead only face an infraction.
+That means in certain circumstances, you may be able to avoid being charged with a misdemeanor violation and instead only face an infraction.

-According to the law, anyone driving a vehicle on a highway is prohibited from doing so unless they have and are carrying a valid license.
+According to the law, anyone operating a vehicle on a highway is prohibited from doing so unless they have and are carrying a valid license.
 Some parties may be exempt from VC 12500 under limited conditions.

 When VC 12500 Charges Apply